Other psychological therapies

 Psychotherapy is a more in-depth form of therapy than counselling, and it can be used to address a wider range of issues.

 A psychotherapist can help you explore your thoughts, feelings and beliefs, which may involve discussing past events, such as those from your childhood.

-They will help you consider how your personality and life experiences influence your current thoughts, feelings, relationships and behaviour.
+They'll help you consider how your personality and life experiences influence your current thoughts, feelings, relationships, and behaviour.
 This understanding should enable you to deal with difficult situations more effectively.

 Read more about psychotherapy.